 - The last thing a company wants to do is break their systems during the biggest sale of the year.

-All told, I generally find that the anxiety that stems from those factors can cause reps to push their contacts too hard — causing an endless cycle of increased pressure and no way to alleviate it.
-But while generating the kind of end-of-year motivation reps need to tackle those problems can be tough, I personally love the holidays.
+I generally find that the anxiety that stems from those factors can cause reps to push their contacts too hard — causing an endless cycle of increased pressure and no way to alleviate it.;

 How to Help Your Team Hit Quotas During the Holiday Season